FrancescoLomastro/Challenge-Artificial-Neural-Networks-and-Deep-Learning-PoliMI/readme.md

 - 2: Bedrock
 - 3: Sand
 - 4: Big Rock

+🐍 This repository contains all [python notebooks](/Challenge%202%20-%20Image%20Segmentation/Notebooks/) we used

 📚 A final [report](/Challenge%202%20-%20Image%20Segmentation/Report_challenge_2_ANNDL.pdf) is available in which all the phases of the project are described